dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 <!-- more -->

-## 1 - Mutating sphere geometry and what to know first
+## Mutating sphere geometry and what to know first

 This is a post on a threejs example where I am mutating the geometry of a sphere made with the [THREE.SphereGeometry constructor](/2021/05/26/threejs-sphere/) in the library.
 It should do without saying that this post is not intended for people that are new to threejs, and javaScript in general as the topic might prove to be a bit to advanced.
 So it might be best to start out with a [getting started type post with threejs](/2018/04/04/threejs-getting-started/), even if you have some experience with these topics there are still a few things you might want to read up on more first.

-### 1.1 - Might want to read up more on the buffer geometry class in general
+### Might want to read up more on the buffer geometry class in general

 It might be a good idea to read up more on the [buffer geometry class in general](/2021/04/22/threejs-buffer-geometry/), as there are a great number of properties and methods in an instance of buffer geometry that you should be aware of before getting into an example like this.
 The main feature of interest when it comes to changing the points in a geometry would be the position attribute of a geometry created with one of the built in geometry constructor methods.

+### Source code is on Github

+The source code for this example and many more is [on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-sphere-mutate)

-### 1.2 - version numbers matter
+### version numbers matter

 When I wrote this post I was using threejs version r127.

-## 2 - The mutation of sphere example
+## 1 - The first mutation of sphere example \( r0 \)

 So now for the source code of this threejs example where I am changing the position of a point at the top of a sphere.
 In this example I started out with by set vertex helper method that I worked out in a previous example this week that had to do with the position attribute in general.
 This helper makes use of the geometry.index property as a way to help change the right position data in the position attribute of a given geometry.